somasundaram1702/Unknown-face-recognition/README.md

 ## How to use ?

 To use the repository either clone or download and run it in local machine or you can set this up in google colab.
+First lets see how to run in local machine.

 ### How to run in local machine
-TO run in local machine please make sure you have all the below packages installed in the your virtual environment Required packages to run in local machine:
+To run in local machine please make sure you have all the below packages installed in the your virtual environment Required packages to run in local machine:
  1) Python 3.7.7
  2) Matplotlib
+     '''
+     pip install matplotlib==3.3.1
+     '''
  3) Cython>=0.17
  4) Tensorflow
  5) Opencv : python-opencv>=4.1.0